grnet/kamaki/docs/library/ssl.rst

 Kamaki supports SSL authenticated connections since version 0.13.

-In order to establish secure connections, the https connection module uses a CA certificates file (see the discussion on
+In order to establish secure connections, the https connection module uses a CA certificates PEM file (see the discussion on `Certificates <https://docs.python.org/2/library/ssl.html#ssl-certificates>`_ at docs.python.org, for more information).
-`Certificates <https://docs.python.org/2/library/ssl.html#ssl-certificates>`_
-at docs.python.org, for more information).

-The CA certificates file location depends on the platform (e.g., `/etc/ssl/certs/ca-certifications.crt` on Debian Linux), but developers can also `provide a custom path <#set-ca-certificates-path>`_.
+The system CA certificates file location depends on the platform (e.g., `/etc/ssl/certs/ca-certifications.crt` on Debian Linux), but developers can also `provide a custom path <#set-ca-certificates-path>`_.

-If the CA certificates path (a) is not set, (b) the file is invalid or (c) the server fails to authenticate against it, a KamakiSSLError ensues.
+If the CA certificates path (a) is not set, (b) the file is invalid or (c) the server fails to authenticate against it, a ``KamakiSSLError`` ensues.
 Developers can `deactivate SSL errors <#ignore-ssl-errors>`_ and connect insecurely instead.